C-broderick-225/svmc72200-ukc1-telemetry-logger/README.md

 ## Master Log Index

-The `index/master_log_index.csv` file provides a quick reference to all log files with their test descriptions:
+The `index/master_log_index.csv` file provides a quick reference to all log files with their test descriptions and direct navigation links:

 | Column | Description |
 |--------|-------------|